Tent Weights

 It’s probably easiest to start at the end:

-“minimum weight” was decided to include ONLY the poles + inner tent + rainfly.
+A tent’s “minimum weight” was decided to include ONLY the poles + inner tent + rainfly.

 No stakes, no stuff sacks, no guylines, no repair tubes, no instruction manuals, no hangtags, no gear lofts, no cup holders, no nothing else.